 Research has suggested that lying on your side appears to be ideal for people who snore and suffer from sleep apnea,1 as their airways are more stable and less likely to collapse or restrict air.

 However, this position doesn’t always come naturally to some people.
 It’s common for people to start off lying on their side, and then roll onto their back, where snoring and sleep apnea is at its worst.

 Sleeping on your side may be your best option if you yearn for deep restful sleep and wide awake days.

 A contoured pillow or one with ‘memory-foam’ which holds its shape, can help to guide your body and hold your head in the right position to keep you sleeping on your side.
 For more tips on best sleeping practices, check out our article on Practicing Good Sleep Hygiene or browse the pillows in the shop.

-If you're experiencing problems sleeping, this online sleep assessment can help you understand how to improve your sleep.
+If you're experiencing problems sleeping, this free sleep assessment can help you understand how to improve your sleep.
 The assessment asks you a series of simple questions designed to help you uncover the cause of your problem, and the results will be conveniently sent to you via email.

 If you think you may have sleep apnea, a home sleep test may give you answers.

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.

 Stay up to date with the latest products and tips for Sleep Apnea, Snoring, Insomnia and overall good Sleep Health.